 I tried to take a forward-thinking approach to every task.
 If I was reading previous management review meeting notes, I would then plan a future management review.
 If I was looking at previous internal audits results, I would update the schedule for upcoming internal audits.
 This allowed me to create an action plan and set objectives which in-tern, enabled us to demonstrate a commitment to the ongoing vision and growth of our ISMS.

-As well planning ahead, it’s really important be familiar with all the documentation which relate to the ISMS.
+As well as planning ahead, it’s really important to be familiar with all the documentation which relate to the ISMS.
 Being aware of, and able to locate a certain policy or procedure could mean the difference between a non-conformity or not.
-If we can’t find a key procedure, then how can we can’t demonstrate its effectiveness?
+If we can’t find a key procedure, then how can we demonstrate its effectiveness?

-Prior the audit we received a visit plan from BSI.
+Prior to the audit we received a visit plan from BSI.
 This gave us an idea of what will be covered during the assessment and who will potentially need to be available to be interviewed by the auditor.
 Preparation really is essential to a successful audit.

 The audit starts with an opening interview where the auditor and leadership team discuss any relevant changes to the organisation since the last assessment.
 This includes changes to the scope of the certification, departmental restructures and a discussion around the ongoing company strategy.

 A specific clause in ISO 27001 (5.1), emphasises the importance of information security being supported, both visibly and materially, by top management.
 I was pleased to have the leadership team in the opening interview with me, discussing the importance of information security within Wirehive and demonstrating a top-level commitment to the ISMS.
 If it wasn’t obvious already, I knew then that I had found a brilliant company to work for.